Sign In / Sign Out

-The Virginia G. Piper Global Teaching Fellowship is a competitive, $7,000 fellowship providing graduate students in ASU's Creative Writing program with the opportunity to teach creative writing classes to high school and undergraduate honor students at the National University of Singapore (NUS).
+The Virginia G. Piper Global Teaching Fellowship is a competitive, $7,000 fellowship providing graduate students in ASU's Creative Writing program with the opportunity to teach creative writing classes to honors undergraduate and high school students at the National University of Singapore (NUS).

-Founded in 2005, the Global Teaching Fellowship is one of our longest running international programs, now entering its fourteenth year in partnership with the National University of Singapore.
+Founded in 2005, the Global Teaching Fellowship is the Piper Center’s longest running international program, now entering its fourteenth year in partnership with the National University of Singapore.

-During the summer of 2018, one or two ASU MFA students will have the opportunity to live and write in Singapore and teach creative writing classes for honors undergraduate and high school students at the National University of Singapore (NUS).
-The 6-week undergraduate course meets twice a week, and the high school course runs for two weeks.
+During the summer of 2019, one or two ASU MFA students will have the opportunity to live and write in Singapore and teach creative writing classes for honors undergraduate and high school students at the National University of Singapore (NUS).
+The 6-week undergraduate course meets twice a week, and the high school course, if offered, runs for two weeks.
 A one-day teaching opportunity for additional compensation may also be offered at an Arts Camp program through Singapore’s Ministry of Education.

-$7,000 Piper Global Fellowship (amount subject to change based on current airfare prices and estimated costs).
-The Global Fellowship Award covers fellowship expenses including airfare, meals, utilities, other personal living expenses, visa and passport fees, immunizations, and local transportation; and includes additional funding intended to help support student expenses throughout the summer.
+The Virginia G. Piper Global Teaching Fellowship provides $7,000 in fellowship support.
+The fellowship award covers fellowship expenses including airfare, meals, utilities, other personal living expenses, visa and passport fees, immunizations, and local transportation; and includes additional funding intended to help support student expenses throughout the summer.
 Any costs that exceed the fellowship amount will be at the student’s expense.
 Comfortable, apartment-style housing will be provided by NUS.